ByPikod/arduino-speaker-train/README.md

 # About Project
 This project made for Ahmet Yesevi Anadolu İmamhatip Highschool for religious education.
 It was exhibited at the TÜBİTAK science fair.
-You can change iconic things for personal use.<br>
+You can change iconic things for personal use.<br><br>
 ![TÜBİTAK Science Fair](https://user-images.githubusercontent.com/46069238/144192868-fa6d0620-0efd-4adf-93dc-cbf0e7eee6b7.jpg)

 # Circuit